13 Weeks Pregnant: What to Expect

 Your Belly at 13 Weeks of Pregnancy

-The Ultrasound at 13 Weeks
+Ultrasound Scan at 13 Weeks

 An ultrasound scan is a sonogram taken to evaluate the growth and development of the foetus.
 Throughout the last week of the first trimester, a number of developments take place in the foetus, although you may not be able to see or experience all of it during the ultrasound.
 This is the week when your baby will finally have a functioning kidney and urinary tract.
 You can see in the sonogram that your baby’s arm and legs look more proportionate to the size of the body.
 In this week, the body frame starts growing, and the head now looks one-third of the size of the body.
-You may notice during the ultrasound that the baby’s fingertips and tooth buds too have started to develop.
+You may notice during the ultrasound that the baby’s fingertips and tooth buds also have started to develop.

 What to Eat?